StopAfib.org

 Pacemaker — A medical device implanted under the skin in the chest area.
 A wire lead is connected from the pacemaker to the patient’s heart.
 A pacemaker is sometimes necessary if the electrical impulses in a patient’s heart are too slow.
 Pacemakers do not treat atrial fibrillation.
 However, some patients after having afib surgery may require a permanent pacemaker.

-Paroxysmal atrial fibrillation — Atrial fibrillation episodes that come and go, but generally resolve themselves within seven days.
+Paroxysmal atrial fibrillation — Atrial fibrillation episodes that come and go and last seven days or less.
 This is sometimes referred to as intermittent afib.
-This classification was used in the AHA 2006 Guidelines for the Management of Patients with Atrial Fibrillation and adopted by the HRS Expert Consensus Statement on Catheter and Surgical Ablation of Atrial Fibrillation.
+This classification is spelled out in the 2014 AHA/ACC/HRS Guidelines for the Management of Patients with Atrial Fibrillation.

-Permanent atrial fibrillation — Persistent or longstanding persistent atrial fibrillation in which a decision has been made not to try to restore normal sinus rhythm by any means, including catheter or surgical ablation.
-This classification was used in the AHA 2006 Guidelines for the Management of Patients with Atrial Fibrillation and adopted by the HRS Expert Consensus Statement on Catheter and Surgical Ablation of Atrial Fibrillation.
+Permanent atrial fibrillation — Continuous atrial fibrillation in which a decision has been made by the patient and the doctor not to try to restore normal sinus rhythm by any means, including catheter or surgical ablation.
+This classification is spelled out in the 2014 AHA/ACC/HRS Guidelines for the Management of Patients with Atrial Fibrillation.

 Phased RF — Ability to automatically turn on and off radiofrequency energy to allow tissue to cool to avoid overheating and charring of tissue.